College Profile

 English as a Second Language Program and Services

-Does your institution conditionally admit students to degree programs if they have not met the English proficiency requirement?
+SUNY Brockport conditionally admits students to degree programs if they have not met the English proficiency requirement.

 International Student Housing Options

 International students can live in a traditional residence hall or in a Living Learning Community.
-All freshmen (domestic and international) are required to live on campus their 1st year.
+All freshmen (domestic and international) are required to live on campus.

 For more information, click here.